garcia/simfile/docs/source/reading-writing.rst

 you can use them without checking what kind of :data:`.Simfile` or :data:`.Chart` you have.

+All properties return a string value, or None if the property is missing.
+The possibility of None can be annoying in type-checked code, so you may want to write expressions like ``sf.title or ""`` to guarantee a string.

 Attributes are great, but they can't cover *every* property found in every simfile in existence.
 When you need to deal with unknown properties, you can use any simfile or chart as a dictionary of uppercase property names (they all